o355/PyWeather/README.md

 Code cleanup was meant to occur later down the road, and I'll add the bells and whistles in other releases.
 I want to really focus on getting real features in PyWeather.

 Right now, PyWeather 0.5.2 beta is still slated to drop in Early May.
-0.6 development will start afterwards.
+0.6 development will start afterwards, and should drop in Mid June.

 ## Why?
 Why should I check my weather in a terminal?
 It's cooler.
 I think.